jrfnl/clearPHP/_rules/good-practices/no-incompilable.md

 title:     No Incompilable
 ---

 Within an application, any PHP code should be compilable with the recommended version for the application: the recommended version is chosen by the application author.
-Compatible PHP versions usually are a range of a few middle version of PHP: a few versions backward, and a few versions forward.
+Compatible PHP versions usually range a few middle version of PHP: a few versions backward, and a few versions forward.

 Newer version of PHP may introduce backward incompatibilities.
 Preparing the code for them means the code will have to be adapted or dropped.